-Denial of service attacks are where a deluge of information is sent to the Flex500's communication ports causing the ports to slow down substantially or possibly even crash.
-This information can consist of a combination of valid requests at such a high rate that the port handler cannot keep up or malformed messages that the port cannot resolve in a timely manner.
+Denial of service attacks typically involve a deluge of valid and/or invalid information sent to the LECM's communication ports, causing the ports to slow down substantially or possibly crash.
+This information can consist of a combination of valid requests at such a high rate that the port handler cannot keep up, resulting in malformed messages that the port cannot resolve in a timely manner.
 DoS attacks can occur on the Ethernet and CAN interfaces.
-The Flex500 does not have integrated capabilities to deal with these attacks.
-It is up to the system and/or controller network to ensure that communications are clean and do not overload the Flex500.
+The LECM does not have integrated capabilities to deal with these attacks.
+It is up to the system and/or controller network to ensure that communications are clean and do not overload the LECM.